 Is your fruit bowl constantly watched by those prying canine eyes?
 If your dog is keen to try every fruit you bring home, it’s worth checking which ones are actually safe for them to eat, so you can avoid an emergency trip to the vet.
-Here are some of the safest options you can choose.
+So, what fruits are safest for dogs?
+We’ve listed some options below.

 Some are sweet, some are sour, but they’re all delicious, low in calories and packed with many of the vital nutrients our bodies rely on.
 Fruits are one of the best parts of a healthy diet for us humans, so it’s natural to want to share all of that goodness with our canine companions.
 But does the ‘five a day’ mantra apply to our dogs too?